MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/communication-phone-numbers-readme.md

 Phone numbers can have a combination of capabilities.
 They can be configured to support inbound and/or outbound calling, or neither if you won't use the phone number for calling.
 The same applies to sms capabilities.

 It is important to consider the assignment type of your phone number.
 Some capabilities are restricted to a particular assignment type.

+#### Browsing and reserving phone numbers

+The Browse and Reservations APIs provide an alternate way to acquire phone numbers via a shopping-cart-like experience.
+This is achieved by splitting the search operation, which finds and reserves numbers using a single LRO, into two separate synchronous steps, Browse and Reservation.

+The browse operation retrieves a random sample of phone numbers that are available for purchase for a given country, with optional filtering criteria to narrow down results.
+The returned phone numbers are not reserved for any customer.

+Reservations represent a collection of phone numbers that are locked by a specific customer and are awaiting purchase.
+They have an expiration time of 15 minutes after the last modification or 2 hours from creation time.
+A reservation can include numbers from different countries, in contrast with the Search operation.
+Customers can create, retrieve, modify (by adding and removing numbers), delete, and purchase reservations.
+Purchasing a reservation is an LRO.

 ### SIP routing client